adiboier/AdventOfCode2020/README.md

 # AdventOfCode2020
-My solutions to the Advent of Code 2020 problems
+My solutions to the Advent of Code 2020 problems.
+(Day 1 is missing because I decided to do in Excel of all things)